 In 2003, the EFA was amended to include the Long-Term Plan as the appropriate strategy for achieving the long-term water quality goals for the EPA (see Chapter 8 of this volume).
-The 2003 Long-Term Plan continues and expands the goals and objectives of the 1994 ECP and as such is a critical component of the overall effort to restore and protect the Everglades.
-The Long-Term Plan's initial 13-year phase will cost approximately \$1.0 billion.
+The Long-Term Plan continues and expands the goals and objectives of the 1994 ECP and, as such, is a critical component Everglades protection and restoration.
+The revised Long-Term Plan's initial 13-year phase is projected to cost approximately \$1.6 billion.